Environmental Neurotoxicology Research Project

 weighing 6 kg.
 Based on our finding that an oral dose of 1 g/kg in the primate

-or 0.5 g/kg in the mouse is sufficient to destroy hypothalamic neurons,
+or 0.5 g/kg in the mouse is sufficient to destroy hypothalamic

-of a toxic compound.
+to the mechanism of a toxic compound.

 In support of their assumption that human infants are invulnerable to MSG-induced brain damage, the NAS Subcommittee pointed to absence of behavioral manifestations in human infants given intravenous infusions of protein hydrolysates providing 0.3 g/kg/day of free glutamic acid.
 Our demonstration that MSG destroys hypothalamic neurons in monkeys as well as mice at intake doses lower than those required to produce acute behavioral manifestations points to a serious flaw in this line of reasoning.
 The subcutaneous injection of protein hydrolysate (0.2 cc) produces, in 10 day old infant mice, a hypothalamic lesion unaccompanied by behavior disturbances (22)."

 There have been at least two other MSG studies using infant primates which found no significant brain lesions after MSG exposure (Abraham et al. (10).
 However, in criticism of these reports, Dr. Olney states that because of the "remarkable efficiency" with which degenerate elements are removed from the scene of MSG-induced lesion (minimal lesions are cleared from mouse brain within 12 to 18 hours), it is essential to examine the brain earlier than 24 hours (Dr. Olney’s studies examined at 3 and 5 hours).
 This is particularly true if, due to vomiting, the infant retained very little MSG, and therefore, sustained only a minimal lesion.